How To Comfort Someone Who’s Grieving

 You have a friend who’s mother just died.
 You want to support her, be there for her, but it’s a little awkward, and you’re not sure what to say.
 “I’m sorry” seems so inadequate.
 I get it.
 I’ve been there.
-In this post I am going to share some wisdom from grieving folks, themselves, on how to support someone who is grieving.
+In this post I am going to share some wisdom from grieving folks, themselves, on how to comfort someone who’s grieving.

-In the wake of Kate Spade’s tragic death, I hope her husband and daughter are finding the support they need, now, and in the future.
-What a rough road they have ahead of them, trying to make sense of such devastation, and the loss of a beautiful life.
-Her death underscores the fact that there are people everywhere whose sense of loss and sadness is profound, but hidden.
-Many are putting on a brave face, suffering in silence, without the needed support and comfort that could make all the difference.
+In the wake of so many tragedies around the country and world, loved ones have a rough road ahead of them, trying to make sense of such devastation, and the loss of beautiful lives.
+There are people everywhere whose sense of loss and sadness is profound, but often out of view.
+Many are putting on a brave face, suffering in silence, without the needed comfort and support that could make all the difference.

 How we learn to be with the broken-hearted says a lot about our own journey of faith, enlightenment and healing.
 Grief isn’t something to get over, it’s something we learn to live with, something we absorb and adjust to – a new normal.
-An it comes in waves.
-This is a protective measure as it wouldn’t be possible to absorb the horrible reality all at once.
+And it comes in waves.
+This is a protective measure, it wouldn’t be possible to absorb the horrible reality all at once.
 We move in and out of our own terrifying realities.

 Grief Takes Many Forms

-Grief takes many forms: loss of a spouse, loss of a child, parent, or sibling, suicide, divorce, accidents, a cancer diagnosis, chronic health conditions, infertility, financial loss, mental illness, depression, loss of self, and addiction.
+Grief takes many forms: loss of a spouse, loss of a child, parent, or sibling, suicide, divorce, accidents, a cancer diagnosis, chronic health conditions, infertility, financial loss, mental illness, depression, and addiction.
 And don’t forget the sadness that comes with lost dreams and heavy disappointments – and isn’t life replete with these?
-It’s good to learn the language of grief – an effective way to communicate it times of distress and sadness that none of us will escape.
+It’s important to learn the language of grief, and effective ways to communicate in times of distress and sadness that none of us will escape.

 It’s common to avoid uncomfortable topics so many of us default to not saying anything at all.
 We’ve all done it at one time or another.
 It’s awkward to know the right thing to say, and it’s as if we think we’ll remind the person of their loss if we do.
 But, of course, they don’t need to be reminded, as their crushing grief is unrelenting and all-consuming.
 In my opinion, it’s a lot more awkward if the subject isn’t broached as it then becomes the elephant in the room.